 - 2.6.1 Suspension of operations is defined as a suspension of mining and milling/processing activities for more than 90 days but less than three years.
 The length of time for the period of suspension may be extended beyond three years by written authorization from the Department.
 The permittee shall submit a conceptual suspension of operations plan to the Department within 90 days of permit issuance. - 2.6.2 The permittee must notify the Department within three days of suspending operations.
 The notice shall provide the nature of and reason for the suspension and its anticipated duration. - 2.6.3 No later than ten days after operations have been suspended, the permittee shall submit a detailed suspension of operations plan that replaces the suspension of operations conceptual plan required by section 2.6.1 with current information and specific details.
-The suspension plan shall address the following: - 2.6.3.1 Explanation of what would reasonably result in resuming or permanently terminating mining or milling/processing activities; - 2.6.3.2 Reclamation or construction activities during the period of temporary suspension; - 2.6.3.3 Procedures, methods, and schedule to be implemented for the treatment, disposal, or storage of process water; - 2.6.3.4 The control of surface and groundwater drainage to and from the facility and the surrounding area; - 2.6.3.5 The control of erosion from the drystack, waste rock disposal areas, mill and camp site, and any other disturbed areas within the facility boundary; - 2.6.3.6 The secure storage of chemicals during the period of suspended operations; and - 2.6.3.7 Procedures for maintaining and monitoring the Pond 7 dam and site-wide water balance. - 2.6.4 The Department shall have 15 days to review and approve or request modifications to the suspension plan. - 2.6.5 Once a suspension of operations plan has been approved, it becomes enforceable under the conditions of this permit and full implementation of the approved suspension plan is required.
-The plan can be amended by submitting a revised plan to the Department for approval. - 2.6.6 During suspension of operations, the permittee shall: - 2.6.6.1 Continue pollution control activities associated with waste disposal and management, including but not limited to dust control, maintenance of the drainage diversion structures, maintenance of all discharge and leakage control structures and processes, and maintenance of the Pond 7 dam as specified by the current Certificate of Approval to Operate a Dam and the suspension plan. - 2.6.6.2 Continue monitoring and reporting activities of all active portions of the site as specified by this permit or the suspension plan. - 2.6.6.3 Continue reclamation and corrective action requirements under the reclamation and closure plan in light of the nature of the closure.
+The suspension plan shall address the following: - 2.6.3.1 Explanation of what would reasonably result in resuming or permanently terminating mining or milling/processing activities; - 2.6.3.2 Reclamation or construction activities during the period of temporary suspension; - 2.6.3.3 Procedures, methods, and schedule to be implemented for the treatment, disposal, or storage of process water; - 2.6.3.4 The control of surface and groundwater drainage to and from the facility and the surrounding area; - 2.6.3.5 The control of erosion from the drystack, waste rock disposal areas, mill and camp site, and any other disturbed areas within the facility boundary; - 2.6.3.6 The secure storage of chemicals during the period of suspended operations; and - 2.6.3.7 Procedures for maintaining and monitoring the Pond 7 and Pond 10 and sitewide water balance. - 2.6.4 The Department shall have 15 days to review and approve or request modifications to the suspension plan. - 2.6.5 Once a suspension of operations plan has been approved, it becomes enforceable under the conditions of this permit and full implementation of the approved suspension plan is required.
+The plan can be amended by submitting a revised plan to the Department for approval. - 2.6.6 During suspension of operations, the permittee shall:

-2.6.7 Written Department approval is required before resuming operations after a period of temporary closure.
+- 2.6.6.1 Continue pollution control activities associated with waste disposal and management, including but not limited to dust control, maintenance of the drainage diversion structures, maintenance of all discharge and leakage control structures and processes, and maintenance of the Pond 7 and Pond 10 dam system as approved by the Department in consultation with Alaska Department of Natural Resources (ADNR), Division of Mining, Land and Water, Dam Safety and Construction Unit. - 2.6.6.2 Continue monitoring and reporting activities for the active waste disposal facilities as specified by this permit or the suspension plan. - 2.6.6.3 Continue reclamation and corrective action requirements under the reclamation and closure plan in light of the nature of the closure. - 2.6.7 Written Department approval is required before resuming operations after a period of temporary closure.